capnproto/pycapnp/docs/quickstart.rst

 Byte Segments
 ~~~~~~~~~~~~~

+.. note:: This feature is not supported in PyPy at the moment, pending investigation.

 Cap'n Proto supports a serialization mode which minimizes object copies.
 In the C++ interface, ``capnp::MessageBuilder::getSegmentsForOutput()`` returns an array of pointers to segments of the message's content without copying. ``capnp::SegmentArrayMessageReader`` performs the reverse operation, i.e., takes an array of pointers to segments and uses the underlying data, again without copying.
 This produces a different wire serialization format from ``to_bytes()`` serialization, which uses ``capnp::messageToFlatArray()`` and ``capnp::FlatArrayMessageReader`` (both of which use segments internally, but write them in an incompatible way).

 For compatibility on the Python side, use the ``to_segments()`` and ``from_segments()`` functions::